Misba0019/ProductPulse/README.md

 ### 3. Seed the Database (Optional)

-To populate your DataBase with sample products, run:
+To populate your database with sample products, run:

 ```bash
 node seeds.js